h4MeMengoding/management-barang/PRODUCTION_CHECKLIST.md

 ## ✅ Debug Information Cleanup

 **Status**: All console.log statements have been removed from production code.
+QR codes are now clean and simple without any overlays, logos, or numbers.

 ### Cleaned Files:
 - ✅ `src/contexts/PWAContext.tsx` - PWA installation logging removed